Preston-Shipman/melody/README.md

 # Melody

-A social media application that has a focus on music.
+A social media application that has a focus on music

 Technologies
 - React.js